woowenjun99/tp/docs/team/jacob-stein1.md

   - What it does: Represents a relationship between two currencies on the platform.
   - Justification: Forex objects are a core feature of MoneyMoover because they are the backbone of two key feature: exchanging and displaying exchange rates.
 Forex objects concretize the relationship between two currencies so it can be used to perform important functions
   - Highlights: The Forex class also contains the function to convert between two currencies.
 When creating this class, I decided it would be better to use a single currency as an intermediary for conversions so that we would not need to store a 2D data structure of exchange rates.
-So, when a conversion is performed, the value is first converted into USD, then converted from USD into the target currency.
-This way, we only needed to store the rates from 1 USD to all other currencies.

 - **New Feature:** Exchange money between currencies [#34](https://github.com/AY2223S2-CS2113-T13-1/tp/pull/34)

   - What it does: Move money between currency accounts according to live exchange rates
   - Justification: Exchanging money between currencies is the cornerstone of MoneyMoover.
 Exchanging with live rates is the purpose of our application, and what makes it useful to our users.
   - Highlights: The exchange command makes use of Forex objects, which are used to represent the relationship between currencies.
-The actual method to convert between currencies is contained with the Forex class, but exception handling is done within the exchange command class.

 - **New Feature:** Display exchange rates between currencies [#39](https://github.com/AY2223S2-CS2113-T13-1/tp/pull/39)